easyt0re/piecewiseLinearModel/README.md

 this could related to the multiple solution of the simulation and singularities

-no good solutions were found except adding hardstop to joints, which was tedious to implement and probably not what we needed
+no good solutions were found except adding hard stop to joints, which was tedious to implement and probably not what we needed

 attempted to try this with continuous motion (*simTAUJAD.slx*) instead of sudden initialization (*simTAUcheckOTorq.slx*) and it worked (there was no sudden flip or crossing singularity)